Walk on the historic ‘Malerweg’ (Painters’ Way) through a unique and evocative landscape.

 Your first walking day with a steady climb through the forest to reach the famous viewing point of the Brand, known as the “Balcony of the Saxon Switzerland National Park”.
 From here you will enjoy a breathtaking view over the Elbe river valley and the dramatic landscape of the Elbe sandstone mountains.
 You then continue your hike to the impressive Hohnstein Castle, followed by an ascent through the Wolfsschlucht gorge to the Hockstein.
 The last part of today’s hiking tour takes you through idyllic ravines and forests, past the tranquil Amsel Lake to the spa town Rathen.

-Day 3: The Bastei Bridge and Königstein Fortress
+Day 3: Circular hike via the Bastei Bridge

-Day 4: From Königstein to Gohrisch via Pfaffenstein
+Day 4: From Rathen/Königstein to Gohrisch via Pfaffenstein

-The first part of today’s walk takes you gently uphill, through fields and meadows, before climbing first the the Gohrisch (448 metres) and then the Papststein (451 metres).
+The first part of today’s walk takes you gently uphill, through fields and meadows, before climbing first the Gohrisch (448 metres) and then the Papststein (451 metres).
 From both rock formations you will have wonderful views over the Saxon Switzerland National Park.
+You can stop for a break at an old mill offering local gastronomic specialities.
 Passing the Kleinhennersdorfer Höhlen caves and continuing through the Liethen Valley, you will finally arrive in the riverside village of Krippen.

 Day 7: The Schrammsteine Cliffs and Lichtenhain Waterfall

 Continuing via the Malerweg Trail (Painter’s Path), you will reach the Lichtenhain waterfall.
-From here you take the bus or the historic Kirnitzschtalbahn tram back to Bad Schandau.
+From here you take the bus or the historic Kirnitzschtalbahn tram back to Bad Schandau (not included in tour price).

 Day 8: Departure